norcalbiostat/prof_website/content/project/dsi/index.md

 image:
   caption:
   focal_point: Smart
-summary: The Data Science Initative (DSI) at Chico State is an interdisiplinary community that provides support and training for Data Science endeavors.
+summary: The Data Science Initiative (DSI) at Chico State is an interdisiplinary community that provides support and training for Data Science endeavors.
 tags:
 - Data-Science
+- Featured
-title: Data Science Initative
+title: Data Science Initiative
 ---